bowman2001/perplexdoc/content/doc/extended/footnotes/index.md

 Footnotes are indispensable for scientific documents or more rigorous essays.
 They reference sources or elaborate on details.
 Because they are placed at the end of the content, the footnote marker contains a link allowing to jump to the note.
 And the note contains a link back to the marker.

 {{< sidenote up=5 >}}
-To jump back and forth between text and footnotes is distracting. _Perplex_ offers a [side-note]({{< relref "side-note" >}}) like this one as an alternative for more important content.
-It’s placed, where it occurs in the _Markdown_.
+To jump back and forth between text and footnotes is distracting.
+Perplex offers a [marginal note]({{< relref "note" >}}) like this one as an alternative for more important content.
+It’s placed, where it occurs in the Markdown.
 If possible in the marginal column besides the main text.
 {{< /sidenote >}}

 ## Syntax